beer-psi/scoop-bucket/README.md

 Contributions are welcome for any reason, let it be adding a new app, updating an outdated one, or whatever else.
 However, consider submitting app requests to official buckets if they match the criteria.

 ## Apps
+Manifests in the `experimental/` folder are relatively complete, though they may require features in Scoop's `develop` branch.
+As such, they are not listed.

 <!-- <apps> -->
 <!-- The following table was inserted by makeindex.py -->
 <!-- Your edits will be lost the next time makeindex.py is run -->